Roger-random/Sawppy_Rover/docs/AssembleDifferential.md

 ![Links at end of pivot bar installed](images/Differential06-Links.jpg)

-Bolt the differential onto the beam with 2 more M3 nut installation tools, 4 M3x8mm bolts with washers.
+Bolt the differential onto the beam with 4 M3x8mm bolts with washers and the 2 previously installed M3 nut installation tools.

 ![Differential complete](images/Differential07-Complete.jpg)